flumi3/discord-bot/README.md

 ## LoL Buddy

-### Get counter champions for a Leauge of Legends champion
+### Get counter champions for a League of Legends champion
 ![](img/cmd_counter.png)